ELIFE-ASU/Neet/.github/pull_request_template.md

 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] New and existing unit tests pass locally with my changes
 - [ ] I have added appropriate labels to this pull request
-- [ ] I have assigned an approver for this pull request